rogerlorelli/CI_LISP/README.md

 	- TYPE: INT_TYPE
 	- VALUE: 0

-	- Note: When using read or rand functions within a recursive environment the functions will not be called more than once
+	- Note: When using read or rand functions within a recursive environment the functions will not be called more than once.
+This is because of the behavior of those functions that overwrite their type from a func_type to a num_type.
 > ((let (custRead lambda (x y) (cond (greater y x) (print x) (print y)))) (custRead (read) (rand))) read := .5
 ERROR CHECKING PRINTING RAND: 0.84